By Wolfgang Unger

 You should take some considerations on the VPC design about costs.

-For instances in private subnets to be able to connect to the internet (which is normally the case, updates etc), you need a NAT Gateway.
+For instances in private subnets to be able to connect to the internet (which is normally the case, updates etc),

 A NGW is placed in one Availability Zone.